gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 }
 ~~~

-Also the very important part is xml definition file.
-Create new file loginform.xml with following code:
+The xml definition file is also a critical component.
+Create the new file `loginform.xml` with following code:

 ~~~ .xml
 <?xml version="1.0" encoding="utf-8"?>